Exabyte-io/icet/CONTRIBUTING.md

 * MAINT: maintenance commit (refactoring, typos, etc.)
 * STY: style fix (whitespace, PEP8)
 * TST: addition or modification of tests
-* REL: related to releases

-Less common:
-* API: an (incompatible) API change
-* DEP: deprecate something, or remove a deprecated object
-* DEV: development tool or utility
-* FIG: images and figures
-* REV: revert an earlier commit

 The first line should not exceed 78 characters.
 If you require more space, insert an empty line after the "title" and add a longer message